On the projective structures given by theta

-Here $\A_g(2,4)$ denotes the moduli space of principally polarized abelian varieties with a theta structure.
-It is the quotient of the Siegel space ${\mathbb H}_g$ by a certain finite index subgroup of $\operatorname{Sp}(2g, \mathbb Z)$ and hence it has a finite covering map to $\A_g$.
-The map $\Theta$ has been deeply studied in relation to the Schottky problem.
-Section \ref{sect:descend} is devoted to the study of some aspects of the nullwert map $\Theta$, and may be of independent interest.
-We prove that the pull-back $\Theta^* \omega_{FS}$ of the Fubini-Study metric on $\mathbb P^{2^g-1}$ to $\A_g(2,4)$ has better invariance properties than expected, and in fact it actually descends to a $(1,\,1)$ form on $\A_g$.
-This fact plays a very crucial for this paper.
-Indeed, as we show in Section \ref{sec:theta-proj-struct}, the restriction of $\Theta^\ast \omega_{FS}$ to $\M_g$ is equal, up to a multiple, to $\debar \beta^\theta$.
+We prove that the pull-back $\Theta_g^* \omega_{FS}$ of the Fubini-Study metric on $\mathbb P^{2^g-1}$ to $\A_g(2,4)$ has better invariance properties than expected, and in fact it actually descends to a $(1,\,1)$ form on $\A_g$.
+This fact plays a very crucial role in this paper.
+Indeed, as we show in Section \ref{sec:theta-proj-struct}, the restriction of $\Theta_g^\ast \omega_{FS}$ to $\M_g$ coincides --- up to a multiple --- with $\debar \beta^\theta$.
 This is interesting because it implies that some of the structure of $\beta^\theta$ can be extended naturally to $\A_g$, and they can be studied there.